 Whistleblowers speak truth to power.

 In your average democracy, most citizens have limited power.
-As such, whistleblowers are essential in keeping business and government accountable.
+As such, whistleblowers are theoretically essential in keeping business and government accountable.
 Biochemist Jeffery Wigand fearlessly exposed the tobacco industry’s cover-up of its knowledge of the deadly link between cigarettes and lung cancer, leading to stricter regulation of the tobacco industry, awards for punitive damages across fifty states, and fewer cigarette-related deaths.
-Daniel Ellsberg forced the US government to come clean about its covert operations, initiating an important public conversation regarding the use of force.
+Daniel Ellsberg forced the US government to come clean about its covert operations in Vietnam in 1971, initiating an important public conversation regarding the use of force.
 Whistleblowers and the threat of a larger, vigilant public incentivize business and government to behave more ethically.